 UPS has a unique employee ownership culture that has helped it grow and thrive.
-Current and former employees have been significant shareowners of the Company since well before the Company's IPO in 1999.
+Current and former employees have been important shareowners of the Company since well before the Company's IPO in 1999.
 UPS founder Jim Casey fostered this culture and an ownership mindset by urging his partners to run their departments like their own small business.

 The Company's capital structure was developed and implemented in connection with the IPO in order to help ensure employees, who would own only a small portion of the number of shares outstanding, continued to feel like owners as contemplated by Jim Casey.
-This connection remains true today.

 Our ownership structure includes class A and class B common stock.
 The class A shares are issued as incentive compensation and held by current and former UPS employees and their families in order to further our culture and ownership mindset.
 The Company's class B shares are publicly traded.
 This structure provides a significant incentive for our employees to take actions and make decisions that help facilitate UPS's long-term success, resulting in aligned interests among all shareowners.
-The structure also significantly enhances employee and retiree engagement.
+The structure also significantly enhances employee and retiree engagement, while not exposing class B shareholders to financial or other risk.